 Feb, 2016: A rather sweaty, slightly overweight Paraguayan stoked the burning coals and then surveyed the golden brown, juicy looking fowls slowly turning on his rotisserie.
 Satisfied that he had found one ready for consumption he pulled down the spike in question and proceeded to dismantle it with a hefty pair of scissors.
 The smell of chicken fat and wood smoke was almost unbearably good and it was all I could do not to dribble on the table.
 After what seemed an eternity the plates start arriving and we dove into the most amazingly good, smokey, rotisserie chicken known to man all washed down with a few ‘tallies’ of frosty cold beer.
 The requisite plates of steamed yuca and potato salad were a definite side show to the chook but helped fill any remaining space left by the rapid consumption of our late lunch.
-In a country not exactly known for it’s culinary prowess, that roast chicken lunch on a dusty Concepcion street in central Paraguay is one I will never forget.
+That roast chicken lunch on a dusty Concepcion street in central Paraguay is one I will never forget.
 Indeed we went back for more several times.

 Most of our five weeks in Paraguay was spent moseying around the centre of the country, from feasting on rotisserie chicken in Concepcion, lazing in hammocks at the lovely El Roble farm stay or exploring the Rio Ypanes by tire tube and kayak.
 Like the rest of the country there aren’t a whole lot of tourists to be found but there are plenty of friendly locals to talk to and it is rather beautiful in it’s own quirky, dusty, run down kind of way.
 We had first come up to Concepcion thinking that we would spend a little time at El Roble, do a bit of volunteering at Laguna Blanca biological field station and then continue north east by river to cross into Brazil via Bolivia.
 As it turned out, due to a very painful and awkward injury to Fi, we didn’t make it any further north, but despite this we had a cracking time.